Union Membership & Social Security Disability Benefits

-Union members are often susceptible to physical impairments because of the demands of their jobs.
-Rigorous physical demands as well as proximity to dangerous equipment, tools, and machines put tradespeople at high risk of physical impairments.
+Union members are often susceptible to physical impairments due to the demands of their jobs.
+Rigorous, physical labor, as well as proximity to dangerous equipment, tools, and machines, positions tradespeople at a higher risk of physical impairments.

 You may be eligible for long-term disability benefits through private disability insurance through your union or employer.
 However, you may also qualify for Social Security Disability Benefits (SSDI).